Selm123/Tic-Tac-Toe-Universe/project0-TicTacToe/readme.md

 [OK]Fix the new game / reset game and continue / end game [OK]Highest Records using local storage
 [OK]Add music play and stop.
-Change music source to online to make the project smaller
+Change music source to online to make the project smaller [OK]Fix local storage: after refresh page, it still keep the data, but then after reset game once, it's set to 0 again.

 ** Advanced: